zcross13/gamerish/README.md

-### GAMERISH is a gaming review blog site.
+### A CRUD base application.
+GAMERISH is a gaming review blog site.
 Create a post.
 Discuss what you like about aginst.
 Rant about what you don't.
 Talk about all things gamerish.

 The project demostration a knowledge in the following...